Libi486/ci-cd-sample/k8s/ReadMe.txt

-Hello you are in read me
+Hello you are in read me.
+It is to check CI CD Flow